ajbevau/everycal/readme.txt

 To put a calendar onto one of your pages use the provided shortcode in the 'Calendar' admin panel (created by plugin).

 == Frequently Asked Questions ==

+= Widget Support =

+As of version 2.0.0 Every Calendar +1 has built in support for widgets.
+Initially there is a simple widget for listing event titles and dates, more will be addded in time.
+If you would like to contribute a widget please see widgets/title-list.php for an example of what needs to be done.

 = Repeating Events =